Why is a Google Business Listing important for my law firm?

 Not all businesses get listed here however, if your business doesn’t appear here it will still show on Google Maps.

-To get the most out of your Google My business account, it’s imperative to create a comprehensive listing, entering as much detailed information as possible.
+To get the most out of your Google Business Profile listing, it’s imperative to create a comprehensive listing, entering as much detailed information as possible.
 Let’s go through the primary components to get your listing going.

-You will need a Google account to create a Google My Business listing.
+You will need a Google account to create a Google Business Profile listing.
 If you do not have a Google account, you will need to sign up for one – it’s free.

 Claiming your business